rjbultitude/freqi/README.md

 Then, be sure to navigate to the demo folder in order to see the page i.e. localhost:8080/demo

 ## Release notes

+1.5.3 Addition of meta data for each tuning system and `getMetaData` method

 1.5.2 TypeScript definitions added